Western Europe (France, Germany, England) · c. 7th century–present (golden age: 1100–1500)

 Iconic stained glass works include: Chartres Cathedral rose windows (c.
 1220); Sainte-Chapelle, Paris (1248); Chagall, windows at Hadassah Medical Center (1962); Tiffany, Autumn Landscape (c.
 1923); Richter, Cologne Cathedral window (2007).

 Generate unique stained glass SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.